A Right to Education for All: Delivering a Quality Education for Every Child from Birth to Adulthood

 These kinds of numbers demand bold solutions.

-As Governor, I will lead the push to establish a universal system of high-quality, accessible, and affordable early education and child care for all young children from birth until K-12 enrollment:
+Our next governor must establish a universal system of high-quality, accessible, and affordable early education and child care for all young children from birth until K-12 enrollment:

 Increase state subsidies for child care starting at birth so that no family pays more than 7% of their total household income for child care — and lower-income families pay even less.
 The Common Start Bill, which I am proud to co-sponsor, provides a roadmap for increasing public investment in early education and care incrementally over time, prioritizing the lowest-income, highest-need families.